 Three Types of Broken Hearts

 Does social media really make it more difficult to get over your ex?
 Well, it depends on the type of person you are.
-While some studies do in fact suggest that Facebook, Twitter, and Instagram make it more difficult, the fact remains that those who obsess over their exes would likely be obsessing anyway, and instead of social media stalking, they could do the old-fashioned drive-by and late night hang up.
+While some studies do, in fact, suggest that Facebook, Twitter, and Instagram make it more difficult, the fact remains that those who obsess over their exes would likely be obsessing anyway.
+Instead of social media stalking, they could do the old-fashioned drive-by and late-night hang-up.

 According to Steve Whittaker of the University of California, Santa Cruz, social media has three types of broken hearts:

-2. The Keepers: They keep every connection they have with their ex, including photos of them together.
+- The Keepers: They keep every connection with their ex, including photos of them together.

-3. The Selective Deleters: They go throw everything and selectively keep or delete certain things based on certain criteria.
+- The Selective Deleters: They throw everything and selectively keep or delete certain things based on certain criteria.

-The research suggests that the keepers often feel sad because keeping everything continues to remind them of their ex.
-The deleters feel remorse for tossing away all their memories and the selective deleters feel a combination of sadness and remorse.
+The research suggests that the keepers often feel sad because keeping everything reminds them of their ex.
+The deleters feel remorse for tossing away all their memories, and the selective deleters feel a combination of sadness and guilt.

 Self-Control

 It’s all about self-control.
-It may seem like a good idea to delete months of your life from the Internet, but that’s not an easy solution.
-The truth is that the temptation to creep into your ex’s life will always be there, and social media makes it easy.
+Deleting months of your life from the Internet may seem like a good idea, but that’s not an easy solution.
+The temptation to creep into your ex’s life will always be there, and social media makes it easy.
 That’s because it creates lasting connections that are not easy to erase.
 A lot of work goes into deleting digital photos or entire profiles.
 Once something is on the Internet, it’s pretty much there forever.
-There are some apps that can do the work for you (KillSwitch, Eternal Sunshine, Ex Lover, DrunkDial, etc.).
+Some apps can work for you (KillSwitch, Eternal Sunshine, Ex Lover, DrunkDial, etc.).
 However, using these programs could also lead to regret.

 Even as many as 60% of married people admit to obsessing over an ex from time to time.
 They may focus on the good parts (and forget about the bad parts) of the relationship, especially when there is stress in their marriage.
 This is why reconnecting with an ex can be detrimental to a marriage.

-Your ex was not right for you and that’s why you’re not together.
-Stalking them on social media isn’t going to help you get over them.
+Your ex was not right for you, so you’re not together.
+Stalking them on social media doesn’t help you get over them.
 It also won’t help you find new love and move on.
-Give yourself permission to forget them, move on and make new memories with someone better.
+Permit yourself to forget them, move on, and make new memories with someone better.